vaadin/spring/README.md

 * 15.0 for Vaadin 18
 * 16.0 for Vaadin 19
 * 17.0 for Vaadin 20
+* 18.0 for Vaadin 21
-* master (currently 18.0) for upcoming major Vaadin versions
+* master (currently 19.0) for upcoming major Vaadin versions

 Getting started
 ----